The interview question of questions

 - Government and civic employees may not receive the best pay, but again, the opportunity to contribute to society will mean something to some.

 - Tech companies offer equity.
 As much as I like equity and have been fortunate enough to reap the rewards, what I really like about equity is that everyone has a reason to be motivated to work for the success of the company.
 We are all on a common mission.

 It’s not always just about the money

 I work for a tech company in Seattle.
 This is with a company that has employees I like and enjoy spending time with.
 They took me to Disneyland for a day because I had never met Mickey.
-That is worth something.
-This is a smaller company where HR reports directly to the CEO and I could practice my looser HR.
-I wouldn’t have to worry about censoring this blog.
-I knew the team and the CEO and that counted for a lot.
-It meant I would be coming into the position with some established credibility and momentum.
-When you come into a company with as an HR guy with credibility, that is worth something.
+Friendship is worth something.
+This is a smaller company where HR reports directly to the CEO and I could practice my guideline style HR vs. by the book.
+With this CEO, I don’t worry about censoring this blog.
+I knew the team and the CEO.
+This counts for a lot.
+It meant I would be coming into the position with established credibility and momentum.
+When you come into a company as an HR guy with credibility, that is worth something.
 With this in mind, I didn’t feel like I needed to ask for top dollar.